hoatle/exo.social.client/README.md

 ### Integration tests with a social server already deployed

 Or you can run integration tests against a social server already deployed on your network.
-By default it will try to use deployed on http://127.0.0.1:8080/.
 This solution is quickest to execute but requires an initial setup of a social server.
+You need to define the host and port of the server to use.
 To launch tests on an existing server launch the following command :

-    mvn clean install -Prun-its -Dit.cargo.skip=true
+    mvn clean install -Prun-its -Dit.cargo.skip=true -Dsocial.server.host=myHost -Dsocial.server.http.port=8888

-You can redefine the host and port of the server to use by adding the following options in the command line

-    -Dsocial.server.host=myHost -Dsocial.server.port=8888

 ### Project resources